 I'm a mom, a wife, a Christian, a thinker (when I am able to think), an extrovert, a recycler, and someone who cares deeply about people.
-I have 3 kids (ages 5, 7, and 9), a husband (we've been married almost 12 years), and a 4 year old puppy.
+I have 3 kids who are becoming young adults, a husband, and dogs.

 When I blog, I often share what I think and feel convicted about everything from parenting to politics.